ros-navigation/docs.nav2.org/docs/tutorials/docs/filtering_of_noise-induced_obstacles.md

         enabled: True
 ```

-#### NOTE
+!!! note

     The key to success in filtering noise is to understand its type and choose the right `DenoiseLayer` parameters.
     The default parameters are focused on fast removal of standalone obstacles.
     More formally, an obstacle is discarded if there are no obstacles among the adjacent eight cells.
     This should be sufficient in typical cases.

     If some sensor generates intercorrelated noise-induced obstacles and small obstacles in the world are unlikely, small groups of obstacles can be removed.
     To configure the `DenoiseLayer` to such cases and understand how it works, refer to the section [How it works]().

-#### WARNING
+!!! warning

     Use this plugin to filter the global costmap with caution.
 It introduces potential performance issues.
     For example in case of typically-high-range lidars (20+ meters) update window can be massive making processing time unacceptably long.
     It is worth taking this into account as an application designer.

 ### 2. Run Nav2 stack